reactome/release-orthopairs/README.md

 <h2> Orthopairs: Protein ortholog file generation</h2>

-To see how to run this script, check out the <a href="https://github.com/reactome/data-release-pipeline/new/feature/orthopairs/orthopairs#-running-orthopairs-">Running Orthopairs</a> section.
+To see how to run this script, check out the <a href="#-running-orthopairs-">Running Orthopairs</a> section.

 This step has been rewritten in Java and completely overhauled from the Perl <a href="https://github.com/reactome/Release/tree/master/scripts/release/orthopairs">version</a>.

 The overall goal of Orthopairs remains the same: For each of Reactome's model organisms, find all human-model organism protein orthologs.
-These orthologs are the foundation of the <a href="https://github.com/reactome/data-release-pipeline/tree/develop/orthoinference">Orthoinference</a> step, which produces all electronically inferred ReactionlikeEvents and Pathways in the knowledgebase.
+These orthologs are the foundation of the <a href="https://github.com/reactome/release-orthoinference">Orthoinference</a> step, which produces all electronically inferred ReactionlikeEvents and Pathways in the knowledgebase.

 <h3>Old Orthopairs</h3>

 When the script was initially written, getting protein orthologs programmatically wasn't simple.
 Reactome accomplished it through three steps:

-1) From Ensembl Biomart obtain all _protein-gene_ relationships for Human
+1) From Ensembl BioMart obtain all _protein-gene_ relationships for Human

 _For each model organism_:<br>

-  2. From Ensembl Biomart obtain all _gene-protein_ relationships for the organism
+  2. From Ensembl BioMart obtain all _gene-protein_ relationships for the organism
-  - Biomart has become increasingly unstable as Ensembl's focus has moved to their RESTful API.
+  - BioMart has become increasingly unstable as Ensembl's focus has moved to their RESTful API.
 Unfortunately, the information we want is not available through the API.

   3. From Ensembl Compara, obtain all human-organism gene orthologs
   - While Compara is stable, the process of obtaining the gene orthologs typically took around 24 hours